syoungjoo/syoungjoo.github.io/_pages/about.md

 <div class="section-head">Join Us</div>

 **We are always looking for motivated students** interested in systems security.
-If you are a Korea University undergraduate curious about research, or a prospective graduate applicant, please reach out to Prof. Shin by email.
+If you are  curious about research, or a prospective graduate applicant, please reach out to Prof. Shin by email.

 <!-- FOOTER LOGOS + ADDRESS -->